huggingface/blog/winning-aimo-progress-prize.md

 After much iteration throughout the competition, our solution to the 1st Progress Prize consisted of three main components:

-- a recipe to fine-tune [DeepSeekMath-Base 7B](https://huggingface.co/deepseek-ai/deepseek-math-7b-base) to act as a [“reasoning agent”](https://arxiv.org/abs/2309.17452) that can solve mathematical problems via a mix of natural language reasoning and the use of the Python REPL to compute intermediate results.
+- A recipe to fine-tune [**DeepSeekMath-Base 7B**](https://huggingface.co/deepseek-ai/deepseek-math-7b-base) to act as a "reasoning agent" that can solve mathematical problems via a mix of natural language reasoning and the use of the Python REPL to compute intermediate results.
-- a novel decoding algorithm for tool-integrated reasoning (TIR) with code execution feedback to generate solution candidates during inference.
+- A novel decoding algorithm for tool-integrated reasoning (TIR) with code execution feedback to generate solution candidates during inference.
-- a variety of internal validation sets that we used to guide model selection and avoid overfitting to the public leaderboard.
+- A variety of internal validation sets that we used to guide model selection and avoid overfitting to the public leaderboard.

-We used a mix of open-source libraries to train our models, notably [TRL](https://github.com/huggingface/trl), [PyTorch](https://github.com/pytorch/pytorch), [vLLM](https://github.com/vllm-project/vllm), and [DeepSpeed](https://github.com/microsoft/DeepSpeed).
+We used a mix of open-source libraries to train our models, notably [**TRL**](https://github.com/huggingface/trl), [**PyTorch**](https://github.com/pytorch/pytorch), [**vLLM**](https://github.com/vllm-project/vllm), and [**DeepSpeed**](https://github.com/microsoft/DeepSpeed).
 On one node of 8 x H100 GPUs, our models took 10 hours to train.

 ## The training recipe

-Our fine-tuning recipe was largely based on the [MuMath-Code paper](https://arxiv.org/abs/2405.07551), which involves training the model in two stages:
+Our fine-tuning recipe was largely based on the [**MuMath-Code paper**](https://arxiv.org/abs/2405.07551), which involves training the model in two stages:

 ![mumath.png](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/winning-aimo-progress-prize/mumath.png)

 Two-stage training method from the MuMath-Code paper

-- **Stage 1:** fine-tune the base model on a large, diverse dataset of natural language math problems and solutions, where each solution is templated with Chain of Thought (CoT) to facilitate reasoning.
+- **Stage 1:** Fine-tune the base model on a large, diverse dataset of natural language math problems and solutions, where each solution is templated with Chain of Thought (CoT) to facilitate reasoning.
-- **Stage 2:** fine-tune the model from Stage 1 on a synthetic dataset of tool-integrated reasoning, where each math problem is decomposed into a sequence of rationales, Python programs, and their outputs.
-Here, we followed Microsoft’s [ToRA paper](https://arxiv.org/abs/2309.17452) and prompted GPT-4 to produce solutions in the ToRA format with code execution feedback.
+- **Stage 2:** Fine-tune the model from Stage 1 on a synthetic dataset of tool-integrated reasoning, where each math problem is decomposed into a sequence of rationales, Python programs, and their outputs.
+Here, we followed Microsoft’s [**ToRA paper**](https://arxiv.org/abs/2309.17452) and prompted GPT-4 to produce solutions in the ToRA format with code execution feedback.
 Fine-tuning on this data produces a reasoning agent that can solve mathematical problems via a mix of natural language reasoning and the use of the Python REPL to compute intermediate results (see screenshot below).

     ![tora.png](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/winning-aimo-progress-prize/tora.png)

-    Figure from the ToRA paper on the tool integrated reasoning format we trained our models with.
+    _Figure from the ToRA paper on the tool integrated reasoning format we trained our models with._

 We performed “full fine-tuning” in both stages, where all model weights were updated during backpropagation.
 In other words, we did not use parameter-efficient techniques like LoRA or DoRA because we were not confident they could match the performance of full fine-tuning without significant experimentation.
 We used the “packing” feature from TRL’s `SFTTrainer` to concatenate multiple samples in a single chunk of 2048 tokens.
 All models were trained with gradient checkpointing and sharded with the DeepSpeed ZeRO-3 protocol to ensure the weights, gradients, and optimizer states could fit within the available VRAM.
 See below for the main hyperparameters we used in each stage: